Stuart Forster visits Lahemaa National Park in Estonia.

 “During all those years, I have seen brown bear three times, lynx twice and a wolf once.
-I’ve seen beavers, elk, roe deer and wild boars many times but not so often any more.
-In the first years we had too many elk and they destroyed a lot of young forest.
+I’ve seen beavers, elk, roe deer and wild boars many times but not so often anymore.
+In the first years, we had too many elk and they destroyed a lot of young trees.
 Then they were hunted to regulate their numbers,” explains Anne.

 I have my camera by my side but the bear doesn’t show himself to me.
 Perhaps I’ll have more luck when I return?

 For more information on the country’s attractions, including Lahemaa National Park, see the Visit Estonia website.

 Vihula Manor Country Club and Spa, is a 16th-century property that’s a one-hour drive from Tallinn and well situated for visiting attractions inside of Lahemaa National Park.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.